SentiosTech/first_api/README.md

 # Hello Backend API

-Mi primera API REST construida con FASTAPI como parte de mi viaje para convertirme en Backend Engineer
+My first REST API built with FASTAPI as part of my journey to become a Backend Engineer.

 ## Objetive